BillPetti/Presidential-Forecasts-2016/safe_model_summary.md

 Her probability of victory increased in New Hampshire to 81% (+4.8%), in Florida to 74.6% (+3.2%), and in Nevada to 71.8% (+8%).

 Full table with average probabilities and standard deviations can be found [here](https://github.com/BillPetti/Presidential-Forecasts-2016/blob/master/Average%20and%20Standard%20Deviation%20Across%20Forecasters.csv).

+*Note: Probabilities for the congressional districts in Maine and Nebraska where not available from DailyKos.

 ## Previous Updates